 It should go without saying… the more you play your box drum, the better you will get.
 Practice will help you with your timing, and will also help you to get the exact sound you want each time you strike the box drum.
 There is no substitute for practice.
 That’s good advice for pretty much anything in life, not just drumming.

 A good length of time to practice each day, in the beginning, is about a half hour or about 8 songs.
 Here’s a big YouTube playlist of songs you can use to play along to.
-I move new songs to the top of the list regularly so you can start the playlist at the top each day and play along.
+I move new sons to the top regularly so you can just start the playlist at the top each day and play along.
 Maybe try to the YouTube random feature occasionally too.
 But… try practicing along to about 6-8 songs each day.

 Here’s the first box drum I got, and I still today.
 The manufacture (Sawtooth) has links to purchase online via both Amazon & Walmart.
 I’ve ordered this model from both Amazon & Walmart and can recommend either.
 The other vendors listed on the purchase pulldown, I have never tried, and therefore cannot recommend them personally.